NarendraPatwardhan/cubzl/README.md

 # cubzl

-This repository aims to illustrate how to use [bazel](https://bazel.build/) to build a C++ project with CUDA support.
+This repository aims to illustrate how to use [bazel](https://bazel.build/) to build a Cxx project with CUDA support.

+This branch wraps the Cuda code (in C++) with `extern C` and uses a direct port of original `main.cpp` in the form of `main.c` to promote functional and cross-language use.

 To build the project, run: